mblitherland/litretro/README.md

 - 26: Visual improvements on the started page (card creation)
 - 27: Updating the retro theme will delete any cards based upon the current theme (added warning dialogue)
 - 28: Discussion form doesn't clear after post
-    - This works now, but has unpermitted parameters
+    - This works now, but has unpermitted parameters (see 32)
 - 29: Make label on sticky-note color select toggle radio button
 - 30: Save the last color selected and reselect that